February 1, 2023

 Switch on the renewal date to avoid penalties.

-You must also cancel the direct debit made to the old insurer.
+Your employees should review all the policy documents to understand their level of coverage.
+They must also cancel the direct debit made to the old insurer.

-When you visit your GP or get admitted to the hospital, you can decide whether to be considered a public or private patient.
+Your employees can hold medical cards and receive private health insurance.
+When they visit their GP or get admitted to a hospital, they can decide whether to be considered a public or private patient.

 Here’s an overview of its guidelines: